karlaugsten/Trails/README.md

 Curated trail running guide website

 # Tools
-Built with a React.js front-end and .Net Core backend using a minimal set of dependencies.
+Built with a React.js+Redux front-end and .Net Core backend using a minimal set of dependencies.

-(TODO: Integrate Redux data flow to front end.)

 # Database Initialization
 This project runs on a MySQL database using EF core migrations for managing the SQL schema.
 You will need to initialize the database by installing MySQL and running these commands to create the schema: